sendbird/sendbird-javascript-samples/uikit-samples/README.md

 This section shows you what you need for testing Sendbird UIKit sample app for React sample app.

+### Requirements

+The minimum requirements for UIKit for React are:

+- React 16.8.0+
+- React DOM 16.8.0+
+- Sendbird Chat SDK for JavaScript 3.0.115+
+- css-vars-ponyfill 2.3.2
+- date-fns 2.16.1

 ### Implement Chat with App component

 The `App` component is a collection of all UIKit components you need to implement chat.
 This is included in all core component samples, so be sure to set your own APP_ID, USER_ID, and NICKNAME in  `const.js` in each to customize your sample.
 On the [CodeSandbox](https://codesandbox.io/s/1-1-using-sendbird-app-9xum5) link, you will see that the props of the `App` component refer to use the values of the correspondings of `const.js` for initialization.